torchipeppo/p3-clock-for-cinnamon/README.md

 ## Screenshots
 <!-- TODO must become https://cinnamon-spices.linuxmint.com/git/desklets/<UUID>/<REPO-PATH> -->

-<a href="https://github.com/torchipeppo/p3-clock-for-cinnamon/tree/master/custom_compendium">Click here to get any of the shown configurations.</a> All featured fonts are free, and either commonly found by default on Linux Mint machines or available on Google Fonts.

 <p align="center">
 <img src="screenshot.png" align="middle"><br>
 Default look after enabling WeatherAPI.
 The default font depends on your system configuration.